wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-web-browser-security.md

 title: Managing web browser security
 description: Advice for IT Admins on the management of security settings for web browsers
 published: true
-date: 2021-06-01T20:49:19.420Z
+date: 2021-06-02T02:33:39.601Z
 tags: guidance, bronze, bronze-training, mdm
 editor: markdown
 dateCreated: 2021-03-06T02:40:36.791Z
 ---

-In recent years browser security has steadily improved.
-Today, they are generally secure in their default state.
-As a result, the BCSF [no longer has detailed configuration guidance](/blog-post/parting-our-browser-guidance-such-sweet-sorrow) for each major browser.
-Instead, this high-level guidance will help you develop an approach to secure web browsing that works for your organization.
+> BCSF is focused on providing high-level guidance will help you develop an approach to secure web browsing that works for your organization.
+{.is-info}

 ---